• Skip to primary navigation

 • Do not flour your work surface when rolling the rope of dough.
 The extra flour makes it harder to roll the dough.

-• Freeze cavatelli for up to 3 months.
+• Freeze cavatelli for up to 1 month for optional results.

 Homemade pasta on a wooden board.